2023 Parade and Festival

 What if it rains?
 The event goes on, rain or shine.

 What are the deadlines for participating in the parade?
-This year's deadline to be in the parade is March 18th.
+The earlybird deadline to enter the parade is March 6, regular deadline is March 13, late entry deadline is March 20.

 How do I put together a parade unit or float?
-It’s fun to create decorations for your parade unit, whether you’re pushing shopping carts, walking your llamas or having a float.
+It’s fun to create decorations for your parade unit, whether you’re pushing shopping carts, walking your llamas, or having a float.
 To get some hints or tips, join us for our Float Workshop.
 Date and location will be announced shortly!
-Send us an email at Admin@PetalumaDowntown.com to get the information.
+Email Sarah@PetalumaDowntown.com to receive information.

 What if I want a food booth, non-profit booth, or other vendor booth in the Festival?
 Simply complete the appropriate vendor forms online!
 Applications are in the links below.

 How do I see the Booth locations?
-View map HERE.
+Booth locations will be approximate to the 2022 event.
+View 2022 event map HERE.